Introduction

 Organization of incoming monosynaptic connections at the level of individual postsynaptic cells

 Having investigated the synaptic conductances that underlie the control of spike timing, we next examined the organization of the neural circuits that supported the observed spiking regime.
 Specifically, we characterized, from the perspective of individual postsynaptic cells, the distributions and relationships of key properties (synaptic strength, spike rate and EPSC onset delay) of the incoming monosynaptic connections (Fig. 8).
+A fundamental aspect of neural network organization is the fact that the distributions of network properties are often best characterized by a log-normal function, which has been linked to optimal information storage and processing principles (Barbour et al. 2007; Buzsáki and Mizuseki 2014).
+First, we tested if the methods developed in the previous sections could reveal similar organizational principles in our neuronal culture model.
+We pooled the connection data from all recordings; and indeed, the distributions of all properties, with the exception of inhibitory onset latency, were well described by a log-normal distribution (left panels in Fig. 8B-D).
+Moreover, all properties showed significant differences between excitatory and inhibitory connections.

 Organization of incoming monosynaptic connections at the level of individual postsynaptic cells

-(A) Presynaptic spike rate, amplitude of the EPSC estimate (also converted to conductance) and EPSC onset latency were analyzed.
 (B-D) For each property, data were examined at the network level (connections from all 14 paired recordings pooled) and from the perspective of the individual postsynaptic cells.
 For the network-level analysis (left), a histogram with and without previous log-transformation are shown (black curve: Gaussian fit; arrow head marks the peak).
 For all properties, including amplitude (U = 1660, P < 0.001, n[E/I] = 75/67), spike rate (U = 601, P < 0.001, n[E/I] = 45/33) and onset latency (U = 739.5, P < 0.001 n[E/I] = 75/67), there was a significant difference between excitatory and inhibitory connections (Mann-Whitney U test).
 Moreover, all distributions, except for that of inhibitory onset latency (D), were approximately log-normal (Shapiro-Wilk test).
 For the single-cell-level analysis (right), an example single-cell histogram is shown in addition to a box plot of the skewness s.
 The skewness of amplitude ([E/I]; Z = 2.8/2.8, P = 0.0051/0.0044, n = 10/11 postsynaptic cells) and spike rate (Z = 2.1/2.7, P = 0.037/0.0076), but not onset latency (Z = 1.4/-1.5, P = 0.17/0.13), was significantly different from zero (Wilcoxon signed rank test).
-(E) Relationship between EPSC amplitude and onset delay at single-cell level.
-Top: scatter plot, with one linear regression fit for each postsynaptic cell.
-Bottom: slope values of linear fits.
-(F) Relationship between EPSC amplitude and presynaptic spike rate at the single-cell level.
-Amplitude values were log-transformed, otherwise as in (E).
-Only cells with at least 3 E/I inputs were included (n[E/I] = 10/11 cells).
-Data in (E/F) were comprehensively analyzed by linear mixed modeling.
-Box plots indicate median and interquartile ranges and whiskers the minimum/maximum values except for outliers. *P < 0.05, **P < 0.01

-A fundamental aspect of neural network organization is the fact that the distributions of network properties are often best characterized by a log-normal function, which has been linked to optimal information storage and processing principles (Barbour et al. 2007; Buzsáki and Mizuseki 2014).
-First, we tested if the methods developed in the previous sections could reveal similar organizational principles in our neuronal culture model.
-We pooled the connection data from all recordings; and indeed, the distributions of all properties, with the exception of inhibitory onset latency, were well described by a log-normal distribution (left panels in Fig. 8B-D).
-Moreover, all properties showed significant differences between excitatory and inhibitory connections.
 Consistent with typical in vivo findings, inhibitory cells displayed higher spike rates and conductances and lower onset latencies compared to excitatory cells, indicative of a relatively strong and fast action of inhibition.
 The fast inhibition (i.e., small onset latencies) was likely the result of both a relatively local inhibitory innervation and a fast axonal action potential propagation (Fig. S2).

 How are the properties of incoming connections organized from the perspective of individual postsynaptic cells?
 Are distributions skewed, as observed at the network level, or more homogeneous?
 Even though the nature of these property distributions would provide important insights into neural functioning, experimental single-cell data and corresponding characterizations are scarce.
 Next, we therefore used our data sets to calculate the skewness s, for each postsynaptic cell and each incoming connection property (right panels in Fig. 8B-D).
 Synaptic strength and spike rate were typically associated with a positively skewed distribution at the single (postsynaptic)-cell level.
 These results suggested that individual neurons were particularly strongly influenced by a few key inputs, while the majority of incoming connections played – individually – a relatively small role.

 Finally, we examined – at the level of individual postsynaptic cells – the relationships between connection strength (i.e., absolute EPSC amplitude) and either the EPSC onset latency or the presynaptic spike rate.
 Uncovering these relationships may provide indications of the regulatory processes of synaptic strength that were implemented by the networks.
 We fitted individual linear regression lines for each postsynaptic cell (Fig. 8E/F) and performed a comprehensive analysis across cells using linear mixed-effects (LME) modeling.
-We found that for most postsynaptic cells, the strength of incoming inhibitory connections decreased with increasing onset latency, and the relationship was well characterized by linear regression fits (Fig. 8E; according to LME model: −14.2 pA ± 2.8 SE per ms, χ2(1) = 13.1, P < 0.001; likelihood ratio test).
+We found that for most postsynaptic cells, the strength of incoming inhibitory connections decreased with increasing onset latency, and the relationship was well characterized by linear regression fits (Fig. 8E; according to LME model: -14.2 pA ± 2.8 s.e. per ms, χ2(1) = 13.1, P < 0.001; likelihood ratio test).
 This result provided further evidence that individual postsynaptic cells were dominated by strong local inhibition.
-Furthermore, the strength of excitatory connections decreased with increasing presynaptic spike rate, and the relationship was well described by an exponential decay (Fig. 8F; amplitude values were linearized by log-transformation; according to LME model: −8.4 % ± 3.2 SE decrease in amplitude per Hz, χ2(1) = 4.8, P = 0.029).
+Furthermore, the strength of excitatory connections decreased with increasing presynaptic spike rate, and the relationship was well described by an exponential decay (Fig. 8F; amplitude values were linearized by log-transformation; according to LME model: -8.4 % ± 3.2 s.e. decrease in amplitude per Hz, χ2(1) = 4.8, P = 0.029).
 This finding indicates a homeostatic synaptic plasticity mechanism so as to achieve a downregulation of synaptic strength for connections that were particularly active.

 A few key inhibitory hub cells with high spike rates, strong synapses and fast action potential propagation dominate the network

 The results of the previous sections showed that individual neurons were particularly strongly influenced by a few connections with strong synapses (Fig. 8), which translated to strong effects on postsynaptic spiking (Fig. 5).
 Did the presynaptic neurons that provided these important inputs exhibit characteristic properties or were these inputs of random neuronal origin?
 To answer this question, we characterized the organizational principles concerning outgoing connections (Fig. 9).
 We focused on a network, in which multiple paired HD-MEA and patch-clamp recordings were sequentially obtained from different postsynaptic cells (Fig. 9A).
-Following the identification of incoming connections for each paired recording using our regression approach, we found that the same presynaptic cell formed often connections with multiple postsynaptic (patched) cells (see matching footprints in top inset in Fig. 9A and Fig. S5).
+Following the identification of incoming connections for each paired recording using our regression approach, we found that the same presynaptic cell formed often connections with multiple postsynaptic (patched) cells (see matching footprints in top inset in Fig. 9A and Fig. S7).
 There was a variety of different outdegrees, with relatively few highly connected presynaptic cells (Fig. 9B).
 Individual presynaptic cells evoked EP-SCs with drastically varying amplitudes in different postsynaptic cells (bottom inset in Fig. 9A), and the distribution of outgoing connection amplitudes was typically positively skewed (Fig. 9C).
 Next, we asked whether there was a relationship between the degree of outgoing connectivity and other neuronal properties that determine the cell’s influence on the network.
 Indeed, for inhibitory – but not excitatory – cells, the spike rate of a neuron correlated with its outdegree (Fig. 9D).
 Furthermore, the sum of outgoing inhEPSC amplitudes of individual inhibitory cells increased rapidly with the outdegree, while for excitatory cells this increase was slower (left in Fig. 9E).
-To examine if the degree of outgoing connectivity influences the mean connection strength, we first calculated the mean postsynaptic EPSC waveform for each presynaptic cell.
-Subsequently calculating the mean waveform of all from cells with outdegree 1-3 and 4-7, respectively, indicated that highly connected inhibitory – but not excitatory – cells formed particularly strong synapses with their postsynaptic targets when compared to cells with few outgoing connections (right in Fig. 9E).
+To examine if the degree of outgoing connectivity influences the mean connection strength, we first calculated the mean postsynaptic EPSC waveform (EPSCout) for each presy-naptic cell.
+Subsequently calculating the mean waveform of all EPSCout from cells with outdegree 1-3 and 4-7, respectively, indicated that highly connected inhibitory – but not excitatory – cells formed particularly strong synapses with their postsynaptic targets when compared to cells with few outgoing connections (right in Fig. 9E).
 Finally, the action-potential propagation velocity of inhibitory cells (see Methods for details) also increased with the outdegree (Fig. 9F).
 In summary, a few key inhibitory cells were in a unique position to coordinate network activity by exerting fast and strong effects through an extensive network of outgoing connections.

 A few key inhibitory hub cells with high spike rates, strong synapses and fast action potential propagation dominate the network

 (A) Multiple neurons in the same network were sequentially patched (locations approximated by electrode schematic).
 Paired patch-clamp and HD-MEA recordings were performed for each cell, followed by identification of their incoming connections using our regression approach.
 Open triangles and circles mark the positions of excitatory and inhibitory cells, respectively.
 Overlaid circles/triangles represent neurons that were presynaptic to multiple patched cells.
 Top inset: virtually identical example extracellular footprints from four separate paired recordings (traces slightly shifted in time for better visibility).
 Bottom inset: Example EPSCs evoked in different postsynaptic cells by the same excitatory/inhibitory presynaptic cell (marked in the network schematic by single/double asterisk).
-(B) Outdegree distribution for the network shown in (A).
-(C) Skewness s of the amplitude distribution for the outgoing connections of individual neurons (minimum of 3 connections).
-(D) Relationship between the spike rate of a neuron and its outdegree.
-Significance was assessed after applying the Holm correction for multiple comparisons.
-(E) Left: Relationship between the sum of EPSC amplitudes of all outgoing connections of a neuron and its outdegree.
-Right: for each presynaptic cell, the mean postsynaptic EPSC waveform was computed; the mean of all from cells with outdegree 1-3 and 4-7 are shown.
-(F) Left: Relationship between action potential velocity of a presynaptic neuron and its outdegree.
-Middle: Example HD-MEA action potential (AP) latency plot from a neuron with outdegree 1 and 7.
-Right: Plots of AP latency vs. distance between electrode and soma for the two example units.

 Discussion

+During sensory stimulation and spontaneous network activity, neurons typically experience a proportional or ‘balanced’ change in excitatory and inhibitory inputs (Haider and McCormick 2009; Isaacson and Scanziani 2011; Liu 2004; Shu et al. 2003).
+Theory suggests that multiple dynamical regimes could yield this balance (Brunel 2000; Renart et al. 2007), and understanding the nature of the implemented regime is crucial for gaining a better understanding of cortical function in general.
+Theoretical and computational modelling studies further indicate that, during the balanced state, rapid membrane potential fluctuations could be the primary spike trigger (Ahmadian and Miller 2021; Amit and Brunel 1997; Brunel 2000; Van Vreeswijk and Sompolinsky 1996).
+These studies typically assume randomly connected networks with asynchronous irregular firing.
+It remains to be seen to what extent these findings hold true in biological networks with structured connectivity and – as often seen during spontaneous cortical activity – more synchronous spiking (Ahmadian and Miller 2021).
+In addition, other dynamical regimes have been described, including spiking driven by the mean input rather than rapid input fluctuations (Petersen and Berg 2016; Renart et al. 2007).
 Here, we directly tested in biological neural networks if postsynaptic spiking was associated with rapid changes in synaptic inputs.
 First, we showed that, for individual postsynaptic cells, the strength of excitatory and inhibitory connections correlated with the degree of postsynaptic-spike transmission and suppression, respectively.
 However, many of the spike-time cross-correlograms associated with excitatory connections did not show clear peaks of excess spiking, which may indicate that these inputs provided more of a ‘basal excitatory tone’ and, hence, did not consistently influence postsynaptic spike timing.
 On the other hand, the spike-suppressive effect of inhibitory inputs was found to be generally reliable.
 In line with these results, the reconstruction of synaptic input conductances revealed that postsynaptic spiking often coincided with the peak of E/I ratio fluctuations.
 These changes in E/I ratio were – depending on the postsynaptic cell – primarily due to either an increase in excitation or decrease in inhibition, while the decrease in inhibition outweighed the increase in excitation in most cells.
 The observed ability to respond to different combinations of conductance changes is consistent with reports of dynamic-clamp experiments (Piwkowska et al. 2008).
 We also showed that a rapid increase in inhibition typically restricts the spiking window and that the temporal characteristics of inhibition around the postsynaptic spike time is sharpened during periods of heightened network activity.
 The latter observation could be the result of an increased synchronization of inhibitory neurons (Buzsáki and Wang 2012; Destexhe et al. 2001; Hasenstaub et al. 2005).
 In summary, we found that the studied biological networks were equipped with several mechanisms that allowed them to operate, at least partially, in a precise dynamical regime governed by rapid input changes.
 Interestingly, cortical neurons in vivo typically receive – in response to diverse sensory stimuli – stereotypical excitation-inhibition sequences and, in this scenario, the excitatory inputs presumably determine the initial timing of the depolarization (Monier et al. 2003; Okun and Lampl 2008; Wehr and Zador 2003).
 To consolidate these findings with the observed role for inhibition in controlling spike timing, it is conceivable that there are two main modes of neuronal spiking: external inputs trigger a depolarization due to an increase in excitation, while spontaneous spiking (e.g., associated with slow-wave sleep or neuronal cell-culture activity) is predominantly driven by local recurrent activity and, in particular, by a reduction in inhibition.
 It is an intriguing question to ask what the implications of these different spiking modes would be (e.g., for spike-timing dependent plasticity).
+Finally, we investigated the circuit architecture that supported the observed spiking regime.
+Highly connected hub neurons are believed to be important for the coordination of network activity (Bonifazi et al. 2009; Cossart 2014; Gal et al. 2021), but electrophysiological characterizations of their connections are scarce.
+Here, we also identified a minority of cells with high connection outdegrees.
+Moreover, we found that inhibitory cells that were highly connected were also fast-spiking and featured relatively strong synapses and fast action potential propagation velocities.
+In addition, when we examined the incoming connections onto individual postsynaptic cells, we found that connection strength and presynaptic spike rate followed approximately a log-normal distribution, implying that a few incoming connections were particularly dominant.
+Combining these findings on the organization of incoming and outgoing connections with our functional data, a picture emerges in which network-wide neuronal spiking is effectively coordinated by a few key inhibitory hub neurons with windows of spiking opportunity provided by a brief reduction in their postsynaptic effects.

 The findings presented in this work provide a detailed characterization of a dynamical regime that is in line with theoretical predictions for neural networks in vivo.
 Our results were obtained in a cortical cell culture model and we, therefore, propose that a self-organization towards a dynamical regime governed by rapid input changes is an inherent property of cortical networks.